logicmelt/particle-simulation/README.md

 ## Simulation

-With the package installed, it can be run both by API and CLI-based commands.
+With the package installed, it can be run by API, CLI-based commands and environmental variables.

 ```python
 import particle_simulation.config as config